Undas: The Philippines’ Day of the Dead

 Precolonial reverence for ancestors

 Ancestor spirits were known as kalading among the Cordillerans, tonong among the Maguindanao and Maranao, umboh among the Sama-Bajau; ninunò among Tagalogs, umalagad among Visayans, and nono among Bicolanos.
 There was no concept of heaven or hell prior to the introduction of Christianity and Islam.
 Instead, the spirit world is usually depicted as an underworld that is a mirror image of the material world.
-Souls reunite with deceased relatives in the underworld and lead normal lives in the underworld as they did in the material world.
+In most Filipino belief systems, souls reunite with deceased relatives in the underworld and lead normal lives in the underworld as they did in the material world.

 Meanwhile, having an exact day to remember the dead is a Western practice.
 In the eleventh century, St. Odilo, then the abbot of Cluny in France, was advised of a specific place along the pilgrim’s route to the Holy Land, a spot where “moanings of impure souls arose” from an opening in the ground.
 These were supposedly the spirits trapped in purgatory, and a prayerful tradition for their ascent to heaven was soon established.
 Thus one theory traces the term undas from the Latin word unda, which means “smoke that billows.”
 St. Odilo later decreed that all monasteries of the congregation of Cluny were to annually keep November 2 as a “day of all departed ones” by offering alms, prayers, and sacrifices for the relief of the suffering souls in purgatory.
 The observance of the Benedictines of Cluny’s Day of the Dead was soon adopted by other Benedictines.